Contact Us

 A tropical disturbance known as the Madden-Julian Oscillation (MJO) has moved into a cold location or “phase” 8 (left plot) in recent days and when this is combined with a weak La Nina - as we are currently experiencing - a 500 mb trough typically sets up across central Canada and the central US with “blocking” to the north over the polar region.
 Plot (left) of MJO courtesy NOAA, ECMWF; plot (right) of 500 mb height anomaly courtesy NOAA, BAM Weather

 In terms of storms, the overall pattern has been quite active in recent days with a significant Great Lakes snow event late last week, a weekend snowstorm across the Midwest, and then an interior Mid-Atlantic/Northeast US snowstorm on Tuesday.
-All indications are that this active weather pattern will continue well into the month of December with several threats likely in coming days.
+All indications are that this active weather pattern will continue well into the month of December with several low pressure systems to monitor in coming days.

-Low pressure could bring some accumulating snow to at least the southern portion of Mid-Atlantic later Friday (i.e., southern and central Virginia, Delmarva Peninsula), and perhaps as far north and east as DC, Philly and NYC…likely a light-to-moderate event.
+Low pressure could bring some accumulating snow to at least the southern portion of Mid-Atlantic region on Friday (i.e., southern/central Virginia, Delmarva Peninsula, DC metro, southern NJ), and perhaps as far north and east as Philly and NYC.
 Map courtesy ECMWF, Weather Bell Analytics

 The Southern Oscillation Index (SOI) has dropped into “negative” territory in recent days (left table lists daily values) and in the month of December, this is usually associated with an upper-level trough over the central US (shown in blue/green) and “blocking” across Canada (shown in yellow).
 Table (left) courtesy Queensland Government Australia; Plot (right) courtesy NOAA, BAM Weather